onnx/onnx-mlir/docs/mnist_example/README.md

     }
   }
   // The OMTensorListDestroy will free all tensors in the OMTensorList
   // upon destruction.
-It is important to note, that every tensor will be destroyed.
+It is important to note, that every tensor will
-  // To free the OMTensorList data structure but leave the tensors as is, use
+  // be destroyed.
+To free the OMTensorList data structure but leave the
-  // OMTensorListCreateWithShallow and OMTensorListDestroyShallow instead. omTensorListDestroy(tensorListOut);
+  // tensors as is, use OMTensorListDestroyShallow instead. omTensorListDestroy(tensorListOut);
   omTensorListDestroy(tensorListIn);